jonathanchiu/fetchlr/README.md

 * [Twitter Bootstrap]
 * [jQuery]
 * [jQuery bootpag] - Helped greatly with pagination
-* [node.js] - Just for the web-server
-* [Digital Ocean] - Hosted on a Digital Ocean droplet

 ### Todo's
 Fetchlr still needs a lot of work.
 If you have suggestions or found a bug, please shoot me an email!
  - Add functionality for more post types
- - Clean-up and abstract more of the Javascript code
+ - Clean-up (naming, whitespace, etc) and abstract more of the Javascript code
  - Improve generation of dynamic pagination
  - Improve general application design, and styling of displayed posts (the CSS needs a lot of work)